We've independently reviewed this article to make sure it's as accurate as we can make it.

 Stuck trying to figure out why your dryer smells bad?

-If your dryer smells bad, chances are you haven’t cleaned the lint screen in a long time, you left wet clothes in your appliance, or there’s an animal stuck in the exhaust vent.
+If your dryer smells bad, it’s probably because you haven’t cleaned the lint screen in a long time, you’ve left wet clothes in your appliance, or there’s an animal stuck in the exhaust vent.
 Your dryer can also smell bad if it’s new or if some of its components need to be replaced.

 Does Your Dryer Smell Bad?
 5 Common Odors and How to Fix Them

-Dryers can have different odors, and each one of these needs to be solved differently.
+Your dryer can have different smells, which must be solved differently.
 This is why I’ve prepared the guide below, which will help you identify the odor and learn how to fix it.

 #1 Dryer Smells Like Sweat